shukriadams/piKioskBreadboardDemo/README.md

 > wget http://node-arm.herokuapp.com/node_archive_armhf.deb
 >
 > sudo dpkg -i node_archive_armhf.deb

+JESSIE ONLY : you'll likely get a conflict with an existing version of node.
+If that happens,

+> sudo dpkg --purge --force-all nodejs-legacy
 >
+> sudo dpkg -i node_archive_armhf.deb
+>
+> sudo reboot

+Finally,

 > node -v

 Running "node -v" should return 0.12.6.
 It's important that you *don't* install NodeJS with **apt-get install nodejs**, this installs the latest version which did not work for what I'm doing here.